-I have pleasure in presenting the Company's Annual Report and Financial Statements for the year ended 31 May 2023.
+I have pleasure in presenting the Company's Annual Report and Financial Statements for the year ended 31 May 2024.
+However it is also tinged with great sadness as I do so following the passing of our founder and Executive Chairman, Professor Richard Conroy after a brief illness.